LincolnTechOpenSource/lincoln-gps/README.md

 * 06/21/16: SVG Icons, "real" employee data, more robust code
 * 06/22/16: Made code and map more robust
 * 06/23/16: Looking into SVG Panning and Zooming, specifically for mobile
+* 06/27/16: Integrated Gulp as well as SVG Pan/Zoom

 ## Ideas to Contribute